Accessibility

 How to calculate NPK formulae

-A frequent question I get from growers is how come potassium nitrate 13-0-46 = 59% and not 100%
+Growers sometimes ask me how come that potassium nitrate 13-0-46 = 59% and not 100%.

-I’d like to start with a basic explanation about the NPK nutrients and their percentages (%) in fertilizer formulae.
+Let’s start with a basic explanation about the NPK nutrients and their percentages (%) in fertilizer formulae.

-Fertilizer's formula usually refers to the content of nutrient in their oxide forms (N-P2O5-K2O).
 In Scandinavia, Australia and South Africa it is more common to refer to elemental forms (N-P-K).

 For example: